mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 ## Future Work

-  In order to the GNSS-SDR work properly with GLONASS L1 SP signals the navigation data must be decoded, which implies calculating the observables and computing the PVT solution.
-The last two blocks were already implemented in GNSS-SDR by the Mentors for GPS and Galileo, these blocks work with several GNSS systems including GLONASS.
+  Toward the GNSS-SDR work properly with GLONASS L1 SP signals, the navigation data must be decoded, which implies calculating the observables and computing the PVT solution.
+The last two blocks were already implemented in GNSS-SDR by the Mentors for GPS and Galileo.
+These blocks work with several GNSS systems, including GLONASS.
 Mr. Damian Miralles implemented a telemetry decoder for Glonass navigation bits and the RINEX printer.

-  For future work, acquisition, tracking and telemetry block must be tested together with a real signal.
+  For future work, Acquisition, Tracking, and telemetry block must be tested together with a real signal.
 This work only tested the first two blocks together.
 In the current GNSS-SDR implementation, two satellites that are in the same FDMA channel can be acquired simultaneously.
-This occurs because satellites in opposite points of an orbital plane transmit signal in equal frequencies.
-This issue can cause a channel which has lost a satellite beginning to track another satellite with the same ID, or even the same satellite under a different ID.
+This issue occurs because satellites in opposite points of an orbital plane transmit signal in equal frequencies.
+This issue can cause a channel which has lost a satellite beginning to track another satellite with the same ID or even the same satellite under a different ID.

 ## Acknowledgements

-  I would like to thank my mentors that guided me through this work, providing me support and feedback.
+  I want to thank my mentors that guided me through this work, providing me support and feedback.
 I would also like to acknowledge them for the well documented and clear software provided.
 That clearness saved me tremendous amounts of time on my implementations.
-I have obtained massive experience towards signal processing and software testing with the present work.
+I have obtained extensive experience towards signal processing and software testing with the present work.

-  A huge thank to Mr. Damian Miralles that provided me a file with real GLONASS signal, only with this I was able to test my work with real noisy input.
-And I am glad that it worked!
+  A massive thank to Mr. Damian Miralles that provided me a file with real GLONASS signal, only with this, I was able to test my work with real noisy input.
+Moreover, I am glad that it worked!

   Last but not least, I would like to thank Google for providing me such experience.
-This work gave me the opportunity to explore deeper the community of open source software and to realize it's true potential about spreading and sharing knowledge with the whole world.
+This work allowed me to explore more in-depth the community of open-source software and to realize it's true potential about spreading and sharing knowledge with the whole world.

 ## Bibliography

-[1] K. Borre, Software-defined GPS and Galileo receiver: a single-frequency approach.
-Boston: Birkhhäuser, 2007.
+[1] K. Borre, Software-defined GPS, and Galileo receiver: a single-frequency approach.
+Boston: Birkhhäuser, 2007.

 [2] GLONASS ICD, 1998.
 Technical report. v.4.0.